FranBlz/IMDEA_privsec/README.md

 4. Restructure `Makefile` and `cookie_logger.py` to avoid over-dependancy and hard coded values.
 5. Revise page loading conditions to avoid using `wait` calls.
 6. Instrument `CDP` via `Selenium` to avoid using iffy python libraries.
-7. Remove google's translate pop-up.
-8. Find out a way to avoid opening the `google` tab on each fresh browser session.
-9. Move the project to `IMDEA's` GitLab.
+7. Move the project to `IMDEA's` GitLab.
-10. How to automate the "Accept all cookies option for all webpages" without browser extensions.
+8. How to automate the "Accept all cookies option for all webpages" without browser extensions.
-11. Fix pending `TLS`, `pychrome` and `CDP` related errors.
-12. Revise chrome flags to reduce to only impactful ones.
+9. Revise chrome flags to reduce to only impactful ones.
+10. Starting the session on the new tab already loads cookies from google bar in new tab.

 ---